John Bolton's placement as new national security adviser ignites reaction from lawmakers, politicians

 Current UN ambassador Nikki Haley thanked McMaster for his “service and loyalty,” adding in the tweet, “Your selfless courage and leadership has inspired all of us.”

-Sen. Bob Corker, R, Tenn., tweeted that "it has been a privilege to work with" McMaster.
+Sen. Bob Corker, R-Tenn., tweeted that "it has been a privilege to work with" McMaster.

 Arkansas Sen. Tom Cotton in a statement called McMaster "a warrior and a scholar, one of the best generals of his generation."

 "I join all Arkansans in thanking him for decades of service to our nation, most recently as President Trump's National Security Advisor," Cotton continued.
 "I also congratulate Ambassador John Bolton for his appointment as the next National Security Advisor.
-He's an excellent choise to take the baton from General McMaster."
+He's an excellent choice to take the baton from General McMaster."

 In a tweet, Rep. Lee Zeldin, R-N.Y. called Bolton "ridiculously knowledgable" and said he would be a "great National Security Adviser" for Trump.

 But McMaster's replacement by Bolton was also met by a series of criticisms.
-Sen. Bernie Sanders, D-Vt., slammed Bolton in a tweet sayinig "he was too extreme to be confirmed as UN ambassador in 2005 and is absolutely the wrong person to be national security advisor now."
+Sen. Bernie Sanders, D-Vt., slammed Bolton in a tweet saying "he was too extreme to be confirmed as UN ambassador in 2005 and is absolutely the wrong person to be national security advisor now."

 Minnesota U.S. Rep. Betty McCollum also disagreed with the decision to move Bolton into the position, tweeting that the former U.N. ambassador was "a discredited architect of the Iraq War" and his "appointment puts our national security at risk."